lovoice/gitlearn/readme.txt

-Git is a version control system, and a free software.
+Git is a distributed  version control system,
+Git is a free software.